ECO-Qube/capi-gce-demo/README.md

 > To solve this I can only imagine either creating a chart wrapping the original
 > OpenFaaS chart and add a namespace resource to the installation, or vendor
 > the original chart and add a namespace resource.
 The simplest thing
-> done now is to designate `openfaas` as the namespace for the function, together
+> done now is to designate `openfaas` as the namespace for the function.
+As a downside
-> with the other resources of OpenFaas.
+> functions and infrastructural resources will be mixed in the same namespace.

 Port forward: